🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

 Temple balls give hash makers a way to store and preserve precious trichome heads for the long-term.
-Frenchy Cannoli has helped bring temple balls into the spotlight in recent years, teaching us how to create these beautiful and practical forms of bubble hash.
+Frenchy Cannoli helped bring temple balls into the spotlight in recent years, teaching us how to create these beautiful and practical forms of bubble hash.
 His lifelong passion was learning how to create hash and better understand cannabis trichomes, including how to preserve hash in the form of Temple Balls.

 Simply put, temple balls are a collection of trichome heads, isolated from the plant using the ice water extraction method, gathered together and hand-rolled into a spherical mass.
 Traditionally, temple balls were made by hand-rubbing ripe cannabis flowers and collecting the trichomes that stuck to the skin.
 Now, ice water extraction has become the standard, blending the old and the new.

 What Are the Benefits of Making a Bubble Hash Temple Ball?

 Two main benefits of forming temple balls with your bubble hash include preservation and decarboxylation (activation).